labcodes/django-react-boilerplate/README.EN.md

 Notice that when installing these packages we used the parameter `--save` instead of `--save-dev` like we did with the ones before.
 That's because, unlike Webpack, the React code will be compiled and delivered to the client on the final result.

 One thing about React that makes it different from other frameworks like Angular or JQuery is the concept of virtual DOM.
 Instead of manipulating elements that already exist in the DOM, it injects all the HTML seen by the user in the root element of the app.
 That's why the template we created only had one `div`.
-For that reason we won't create distinct `.html` and `.js` files - the React components are in fact Javascript files containing the HTML they will render.
+For that reason, we won't create distinct `.html` and `.js` files - the React components are in fact Javascript files containing the HTML they will render.
 There's a special syntax for that called [JSX](https://reactjs.org/docs/introducing-jsx.html).
 It needs to be transpiled to become strings that can be then interpreted by the browser.
 That job is done by the [Babel](https://babeljs.io/) library.

 Besides JSX, we're going to need other transpiling rules to be able to use the [ES6](https://codetower.github.io/es6-features/) syntax, the new Javascript features not yet implemented by the browsers.
 It makes it possible to write modern Javascript without worrying about browser compatibility.